smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Buttons/index.md

 !!!

 ### Audio-Related Buttons
 The play/pause, seek left, seek right, tune up, and tune down subscribe buttons can only be used in the `MEDIA` template.
-Depending on the manufacturer of the head unit, the subscribe button might also show up as a soft button in the media template.
-For example, the SYNC 3 HMI will add the ok, seek right, and seek left soft buttons to the media template when you subscribe to those buttons.
+Depending on the head unit's OEM, the subscribed button could show up as a soft button in the media template, work as a hard button on the car console or steering wheel, or both.
+For example, the SYNC 3 HMI will add the play/pause, seek right, and seek left soft buttons to the media template when you subscribe to those buttons.
+However, it will only allow tune up and tune down to occur using the tune dial on the center console.
 You will automatically be assigned the media template if you set your app's `appType` to `MEDIA`.

 !!!
 NOTE
 Before library v.@![iOS]6.1!@@![android, javaSE, javaEE]4.7!@ and RPC v5.0, `Ok` and `PlayPause` were combined into `Ok`.
 Subscribing to `Ok` will, in v@![iOS]6.1+!@@![android, javaSE, javaEE]4.7+!@, also subscribe you to `PlayPause`.
 This means that for the time being, *you should not simultaneously subscribe to `Ok` and `PlayPause`*.
 In a future major version, this will change.
 For now, only subscribe to either `Ok` or `PlayPause` and the library will execute the right action based on the connected head unit.